vosa53/karlbot/client/projects/application/src/assets/shared/presentation/pages/user-guide/content.md

 ![](/assets/shared/presentation/pages/user-guide/challenge.png)

+## How are challenges created

-Only administrator are allowed to create challenges, but just for curiosity you can look how they do it.
+Only administrators are allowed to create challenges, but just for curiosity you can look how they do it.

+Challenges are evaluated with test cases.
+Every challenge has one or typically more test cases.
+Test case consists of input town and output town.
+Program is run on input town and the output is then compared with expected output town configured in test case.
+Not always is needed exact match, so in every test cases is possible to specify what has to be equal.
+Available options are:

+- Karel position
+- Karel direction
+- Count of signs on tiles

+For submission to be successful all test cases must pass.

+Challenge with its test cases can be edited on *Challenge editor* page.

 ![](/assets/shared/presentation/pages/user-guide/challenge-editor.png)